—————Deducing Types—————-

 • The constness of the base and derived functions must be identical.

-• The return types and exception specifications of the base and derived functions must be compatible.
+• The return types and exception specifications of the base and derived functions

 • The functions’ reference qualifiers must be identical.